EPCCed/eidf-docs/docs/services/datapublishing/service.md

 We reserve the right to remove any data at the end of service provision.

-!!! note
-    Should we also say something about removing data if it is not legal or inappropriate?
+!!! question "Should we also say something about removing data if it is not legal or inappropriate?"

 Some basic assumptions -